President/Chairman of the Board

 Since Hurricane Katrina, Maurice has also been deeply involved in the city's rebirth as marketing director of his wife Nancy's destination management company, Destination New Orleans, LLC.
 His efforts have been recognized both locally and nationally.

 In 2013 Maurice formed his own traditional New Orleans jazz band, Funky Bone that is dedicated to the preservation and exploration of New Orleans music.
-"Miracle Meaux" gets his nickname from surviving a Sudden Cardiac Death episode on Valentines Day 2017.
+"Miracle Meaux" gets his nickname from surviving two Sudden Cardiac Death episodes on Valentines Day 2017 and May 28, 2021.
 He is well known for his positive energy, musical dedication and unwavering passion for his hometown, New Orleans.
 His impact, influence and contribution to New Orleans’ cultural identity remain a work in progress.